pythontypes

 How do I check if the object o is of type str?

-Beginners often wrongly expect the string to already be "a number" - either expecting Python 3.x input to convert type, or expecting that a string like '1' is also simultaneously an integer.
-This is the wrong canonical for those questions.
-Please carefully read the question and then use How do I check if a string represents a number (float or int)?, How can I read inputs as numbers? and/or Asking the user for input until they give a valid response as appropriate.
+Editor's note: Beginners often wrongly expect a string to already be "a number" – either expecting Python 3.x input to convert type, or expecting that a string like '1' is also simultaneously an integer.
+This question does not address those types of questions.
+Instead, see How do I check if a string represents a number (float or int)?, How can I read inputs as numbers? and/or Asking the user for input until they give a valid response as appropriate.

 Solution